 Candidates who are not U.S. citizens or Lawful Permanent Residents must also consult with ORISE immigration staff to ensure that they have the authorizations necessary for participation before beginning their appointments.

 ORISE will need the following items before activating stipend payments.
-Some of these items may be submitted directly by the program, but it is ultimately the candidate’s responsibility to ensure ORISE has received them:
+Some of these items may be submitted directly by the program, but it is ultimately the candidate’s responsibility to ensure ORISE has received them.
+All documents must be in English or include an official English translation.

-Finally, the program coordinator will certify via email to ORISE the date upon which the candidate began participation.
+Finally, the mentor will certify via email to ORISE the date upon which the candidate began participation.
 Once all of these steps are complete, ORISE will begin stipend payments.